 What man has done to perfect nature,

-quipped Harry Winston, the famous jeweller and gemologist, whose passion for diamonds has been well documented.
-Boastful, perhaps – nature after all seems superior in all respects – but there is a truth in man’s ability to hew out of the rocks and dig up from the soil rough stones that once polished, reveal their ultimate splendour.
+quipped Harry Winston, the famous jeweller and gemmologist, whose passion for diamonds has been well documented.
+Boastful, perhaps – nature after all seems superior in all respects – but there is a truth in man’s ability to hew out of the rocks and dig up from the soil rough minerals that once polished, reveal their ultimate splendour.
 And sparkle they do!
-For centuries, with techniques becoming increasingly sophisticated, man has managed to cut and polish precious and semi-precious stones to a near perfect state.
-Brilliantisme, the artist calls it, the skill to bring out the sparkle in matter.
-The appeal of the minerals was so great that since ancient times and across cultures, they have been bestowed with mystical powers and are whispered to protect, empower, heal but also harm, bring misfortune or put a curse.
-Each stone was endued with a spiritual soul, beyond the shiny surface, and into the depth of its transparency.
+For centuries, with techniques becoming increasingly sophisticated, man has managed to cut precious and semi-precious stones to a near perfect state.
+Brillantism, the artist calls it, the skill to bring out the sparkle in matter by capturing, reflecting and withholding light.
+The appeal of the gem minerals was so great that since ancient times and across cultures, they have been bestowed with mystical powers and are whispered to protect, empower, heal but also harm, bring misfortune or put a curse.
+Each stone is imbued with a spiritual soul, beyond its shiny surface, and into the depth of its transparency.

-The Beauty Trap, as the work is titled, recycles desire into desire, from the attraction to gems to that of art.
-The collage captures the battle between the material and the spiritual worlds, plays on the transience of ownership, and questions then nature of superficiality as opposed to the soul at the heart of all matter.
+Entitled The Beauty Trap, the work recycles desire into desire, from the attraction to gems to that of art.
+The collage captures the battle between the material and the spiritual worlds, plays on the transience of ownership, and questions the nature of superficiality as opposed to the soul at the heart of all matter.